 Click DATASET TASK to create data set 1.

-- Enter Task Name (here it is fetch from sfdc), Task Description (Optional), and Output Dataset Name (here it is fetch from sfdc).
+- 2 Task Name (here it is fetch from sfdc), Task Description (Optional), and Output Dataset Name (here it is fetch from sfdc).

-- Click to go to the Setup Rule screen where you can view the first fetched dataset that is performed in this Bionic Rule.
+- Click <- symbol to go to the Setup Rule screen where you can view the first fetched dataset that is performed in this Bionic Rule.

-Click to go to the Setup Rule screen where you can view the second fetched data set that is performed in this Bionic Rule.
+- Click <- symbol to go to the Setup Rule screen where you can view the second fetched data set that is performed in this Bionic Rule.